-Thanks to Intelligence Squared (I2) and Neustar for first – bring I2 outside of New York and second for setting up a Oxford style debate to address the “market saturation” of the cyber-warfare threat.
-I’ve been a strong critic of the over hype, exaggeration, and fiction expounded by “individuals” who call themselves “experts” stirring up the cold war fear over the threat to the Net & the Global Telecommunication Infrastructure .
+Has the Cyber-War threat has been Grossly Exaggerated?
+Thanks to Intelligence Squared (I2) and Neustar for first – bring I2 outside of New York and second for setting up an Oxford-style debate to address the “market saturation” of the cyber-warfare threat.
+I’ve been a strong critic of the overhype, exaggeration, and fiction expounded by “individuals” who call themselves “experts” stirring up the cold war fear over the threat to the Net & the Global Telecommunication Infrastructure.
 This issue is not that we are living in scary and precarious times.
 The threat to the Net exist.
-The risk are grave.
+The risk is grave.
 A few people can cause massive disruption which can threat lives.
-But, that threat is not necessary related to nation state “war.”
-Highlighting and contrasting this fine, but distinctive difference is hard – especially for policy makers.
-Action needs to be taken to build security/resiliency into the Net, but that “investment” has to be investment which makes a difference.
-Focusing the debate on “cyber warfare” threat encourages the wrong investment – using Cold War & Maginot Line methodologies in appropriately mapped on top of the Net.
+But, that threat is not necessarily related to nation-state “war.”
+Highlighting and contrasting this fine, but the distinctive difference is hard – especially for policymakers.
+Action needs to be taken to build security/resiliency into the Net, but that “investment” has to be an investment which makes a difference.
+Focusing the debate on “cyber warfare” threat encourages the wrong investment – using Cold War & Maginot Line methodologies inappropriately mapped on top of the Net.
 What do you get when you use the last war strategies to address problems of the future …… ?

 It could be the greatest strategic irony of the last twenty years: the American lead in digital technologies – upon which our financial, communications and defense systems are built, and on which they depend – may also represent a serious American Achilles heel.
 The sophistication of our mobile phone networks, of the GPS system that guides air traffic, even of the networked command-and-control that drives our power grids, may be without rival.
 But it also provides one great big and sprawling target to enemies determined to discover the choke points that can cripple us in a time of war.